 Between balancing the complex physical and biological elements and attaining needed improvements, stream restoration can be challenging.

-Join two-time former IECA President Dr. David T. Williams to brush up on your stream restoration basics!
+Join two-time former IECA President, Dr. David T. Williams to brush up on your stream restoration basics in the final part of our Surface Water Master Class Series!
 In this live two-session presentation, we'll discuss the basic concepts, computations, roles, and techniques of a successful stream restoration project, and how you can put this into action on your team.

 Whether new to a stream restoration team or just needing a refresher, this webinar provides an overview of the stream restoration process from development to design.
 Join Williams as he addresses the major stream restoration design areas and the associated tools, computations, and confirmations, including: